StoiridhProject/Stoiridh-Qbs-Tools/doc/source/library/logging/index.rst

 ----------------------------------------------------------------------------------------------------

-Welcome to the |project| Python 3 API Reference!
+The modules described in this chapter provides a set of utilities to trace the different modules provided by |project|.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   library/index
-   library/logging/index
-   library/qbs/index
+   logging